cdervis/Polly2D/Docs/docs/game/assets.md

 └── CMakeLists.txt
 ```

-All assets reside within the `Assets` folder and are automatically processed during build time.
+All assets reside within the `Assets` folder and are automatically processed at build time.

 Any asset type such as `Image`, `Font` and `Sound` is loadable directly using its constructor that takes a single string argument.